NREL/EnergyPlus/design/FY2018/NFP-Table-Refactor.md

 | | | | `out[3][2][3]`
 | | | | `out[3][2][4]`

-##### Field: External File First Row Number
+##### Field: External File Starting Row Number

 The row number (starting at 1) in the CSV file where the data for this independent variable begins.
 Any values in the same column below this row are considered part of the range.

 ##### Field: Value \<x\>

-This field is repeated to capture the full set of values for this independent variable.
+If not reading from an external file, this field is repeated to capture the full set of values for this independent variable.
 These values must be defined in **ascending** order (an error will be issued if this is not the case).

 #### Example IDF